TeuSpnl/TeuSpnl/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working
+- 🔭 I’m currently working with @univertsityhelp_br
 - 🌱 I’m currently learning MySQL and JS
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with CS50
-- 💬 Ask me about ...
+- 💬 Ask me about HTML and CSS.
+Or about the CS50 course.
 - 📫 How to reach me: teu_almeida20010@hotmail.com
 -->